tobias-zucali/jamstack-static-generated-app/README.md

   - the easiest to use identity service I tried out yet
   - uses new standards like [Json Web Tokens](https://jwt.io)
   - not sure if it fulfills all requirements for a large scale app, but I like the idea to have a stand-alone identity server instead of being tightly tied to other parts of the application.
-  - switching to another solution and migrating lots of existing users could be really hard, this decission must be stable before going live
+  - switching to another solution and migrating lots of existing users could be really hard, this decision must be stable before going live
   - the service is a [cost factor](https://www.netlify.com/pricing/#identity)
 - [GraphQL](https://graphql.org/)
   - after developing so many self-made APIs this deep dive into GraphQL was mind blowing